Optimal Dose

 Usability Test:

-• How the goal is will be recognized?
+• How will the goal be identified?

-• Will there be a brand selection?
+• Will there be an option to select a brand?

 In this Section: